BhavyeMathur/boltzmann-machines-and-hopfield-networks/README.md

 | ![](models/food.png) | ![](output/donut.gif)  | ![](output/burger.gif) |
 |----------------------|------------------------|------------------------|

-Simple C++ implementations of a Hopfield Network with Hebbian learning rules and Generalized Boltzmann Machine, and Restricted Boltzmann Machine with Contrastive Divergence.
+Simple C++ implementations of a Hopfield Network with Hebbian learning rules and Generalized Boltzmann Machine, and Restricted Boltzmann Machine with Contrastive Divergence trained on the MNIST dataset.

 ## Hopfield Network